Timothy of Constantinople

 Timothy's second class includes Quartodecimans, Novatianists, Arians, Pneumatomachi and Apollinarians.

 Timothy's third class includes the major anti-Chalcedonian sects of Nestorians and Miaphysites, a collection of sects he calls Marcianists and also the Melitians, who he says commit no error but schism.
 His list of Marcianists includes Messalians, Euchites, Enthusiasts, Choreuts, Lampetians, Adelphians and Eustathians.
 He does not name any contemporary event in connection with these sects, possibly because they were all extinct by his time.
 Timothy gives two slightly different lists of the miaphysite sects.
 The first is a list of sixteen groups Timothy labels theopaschite and the second is a list of "the schismatics called diacrinomenoi", (Note: "Hesitants", those who hesitated to endorse the Council of Chalcedon (451).) which contains twelve groups.
 Together the two lists name the Eutychians, including the Dioscorians and Petrites; Acephali, who are subdivided into three sects; (Note: These are the Anthropomorphites, Barsanuphians and Esaianists.)
-Julianists, who are subdivided into three sects; (Note: Timothy equates Julianists and Gaianites.) and Severans or Theodosians, (Note: Followers of Severus of Antioch and Patriarch Theodosius I of Alexandria.) who are subdivided into eight factions (Agnoetae, Condobaudites, Niobites, two groups of Tritheists (Note: These were the Philoponians and the Cononites.) and the factions adhering to the patriarchs Damian, (Note: The Damianists were also called Angelites.)
+Julianists, who are subdivided into three sects; (Note: Timothy equates Julianists and Gaianites.) and Severans or Theodosians, who are subdivided into eight factions (Agnoetae, Condobaudites, Niobites, two groups of Tritheists (Note: These were the Philoponians and the Cononites.) and the factions adhering to the patriarchs Damian, (Note: The Damianists were also called Angelites.)
 Peter and Paul).
 He recognized Jacob of Serugh as orthodox.

 Several sects mentioned by Timothy, such as the Melchisedechites, he describes as having Jewish practices, including sabbatarianism, celebration of new moons and delaying baptism.

 Some passages of Timothy are preserved only by quotation in the Pandects of the 11th-century monk Nikon of the Black Mountain.